 Graduate study in biomedical engineering prepares students to use contemporary methods at an advanced level during a professional career in engineering design, development, and research.

 Each student's course of study is based on individual background and career objectives, and sound academic practice.

-An individual program for each student may be developed from courses offered by the biomedical engineering department and other departments, especially mechanical engineering, electrical engineering, physiology, mathematics, and biological sciences.
-M.S. students who want a more general program may combine emphases, while those who want some specialization in a particular field can achieve their goals through the combination of departmental courses and appropriate electives from other departments in the College of Engineering and the University.
+An individual program for each student may be developed from courses offered by the Department of Biomedical Engineering and other departments, especially mechanical engineering, electrical engineering, physiology, mathematics, and biological sciences.
+Students who want a more general program may combine emphases, while those who want some specialization in a particular field can achieve their goals through the combination of departmental courses and appropriate electives from other departments in the College of Engineering and the University.

 The Master of Science program in biomedical engineering requires a minimum of 30 s.h. of graduate credit, with or without thesis.
 Students who choose the nonthesis program must earn at least 6 s.h. of credit in courses numbered 5000 or above.
 Those who choose the thesis program may count no more than 6 s.h. of thesis research and writing credit toward the degree.
 The M.S. may be a terminal degree or a step toward the Ph.D.

 A tentative plan of study for each student is determined through consultation with an advisor.
 An M.S. committee of at least three graduate faculty members, including at least two on the biomedical engineering faculty, is appointed by the dean of the Graduate College.
 A student's plan of study is reviewed by the committee before the student has completed 18 s.h. of course work.
 The plan of study then is submitted for review to the department chair.